UiPath/ProcessMining-pm-utils/README.md

 ```

 #### test_unique_combination_of_columns ([source](macros/generic_tests/test_unique_combination_of_columns.sql))
 This generic test evaluates whether the combination of columns is unique.
 This test can be defined by two or more columns.
+The test is only executed when all columns exist on the table.

 Usage:
 ```